Shawano County, Wisconsin: History

 Its name is from a modified Ojibwa term meaning "southern"; it was the southern boundary of the Ojibwa nation.
 A Menominee chief named Sawanoh led a band that lived in the area.
 Many citizens of Shawano believe the lake, county, and city (Town of Shawanaw founded 1853 and changed to Shawano in 1856), were named after Chief Sawanoh.
 A historical marker placed in 1958 near the lake along Highway 22 states the lake was named as the southern boundary of Chippewa (Ojibwe) territory.

 Various historical recordings of the spelling of Shawano include Sawanoh, Shawanaw, Sharuno, Shabin, Savannah, and Savanah.
 This shows the influence of French, German, and English translation (v's, w's, and b's sounding very similar and thus being recorded incorrectly at times).
 Similar differences in spelling have been seen in the Mahican/Mahikan/Maikens tribe or Mohecan/Morhican/Mohican tribe, all referring to the same Algonquian-speaking people.

 The federally recognized Stockbridge-Munsee Community (made up of Algonquian-speaking Mahican and Lenape), whose ancestors traditionally lived in the East along the Hudson River Valley, is located in Shawano County.
 Their reservation encompasses the towns of Bartelme and Red Springs.

 It was created as a separate county in 1853 under the name Shawanaw County.
 The county, unlike the city, retained the old spelling until 1864.

 From the mid-nineteenth century on, the county was settled by European Americans, including many German, and later, Polish immigrants.
 They developed the county for agriculture.
 Before that, French-Canadian and British fur traders traveled widely through the area, trading with the Chippewa and other Native American peoples of the region.

 The first non-Indian credited with exploring the region where Shawano is now located is Samuel Farnsworth.
 He paddled up the Wolf River in 1843 with a few men to scout the area for logging the vast forests.
 A small Menominee village was located along the Shawano lake Channel when their party arrived, and the Indians were friendly and cooperative.
 Charles Wescott and the Farnsworth group then set up a sawmill where the Channel meets the Wolf River.

-Captain William Powell, an officer of the Black Hawk War, established a trading post on the Wolf River about two miles from the village in 1844.
-He had been an interpreter for the government when the treaties were signed allowing white people to settle this area of Wisconsin.
+Captain Wells and an officer of the Black Hawk War, established a trading post on the Wolf River about two miles from the village in 1844.
+He had been an interpreter for the government when the treaties were signed allowing white people to settle this area of Wiskansin.